DevExpress/testcafe/docs/articles/documentation/test-api/obtaining-data-from-the-client/examples-of-using-client-functions.md

 });
 ```

-## Obtaining a Browser Alias Within a Test
+## Obtain a Browser Alias Within a Test

 Sometimes you may need to determine a browser's alias from within a test.
 For example, you configured a test tasks using the [testCafe.createRunner](../../using-testcafe/programming-interface/testcafe.md#createrunner) function and specified several browsers where the test should run: `runner.browsers(['safari','chrome'])`.
 However, the test logic should be different for different browsers.
 To do this, you need to detect which test instance corresponds to `safari` and which one corresponds to `chrome`.